JmonkG/fullstack-nanodegree-vm/README.md

-Project # 2 : Tournament Results
+Project # 2 : Tournament Planner
 =============

 This project is divided in 3 files: